-For all of those who work daily with data the task is becoming more arduous, not only in terms of data volume but also in time to process all the information and in the computing power required to process it.
+For all of those who work daily with data, the task is becoming more arduous, not only regarding data volume but also in time to process all the information and in the computing power required to process it.

-We cannot stop and look in depth into each data point, we need it to detect patterns, trends or insights because they are the real key.
+We cannot stop and look in depth at each data point; we need it to detect patterns, trends or insights because they are the real key.

 Enriching the data before processing it, allows machine learning and deep learning algorithms to work with smaller datasets achieving better results in less time.

 To prove our hypothesis, we want to share with you an example regarding one of the sectors that works with large amounts of data, the financial sector.

 Rumors are a norm in the financial sector, and in newspapers, we can find headlines like: “X corporation is planning to acquire Z industries.”

 For any reader, even if it’s not into the stock market, is clear that X is the company that wants to invest its money and Z is going to be the one that is purchased.

 However, machines don’t see it that clear.
 Just by looking into the words we cannot see the relation between both companies.
 Therefore the relation between X and Z will be missing.